HL7/fhir-specialty-rx/input/pages/intermediary.md

 ### Intermediary-Facilitated Solicited Workflow

-This exchange model accommodates requesters that...
+This exchange model accommodates Data Consumer systems that...

 - have implemented only the Specialty Rx messages, or
 - are unable to locate and/or connect directly with the Data Source associated with the prescription